jmasllorens/ikope/README.md

 ## About I-KOPE

-I-KOPE is a 3 weeks experimental development project, conducted by a single junior backend programmer.
+I-KOPE is a 3 weeks experimental development project, conducted by a single junior backend programmer within the last month of a full stack bootcamp.

+I-KOPE has been designed as an app for people interested in Psychoanalysis, either professional or not.

 <strong>Statement of intent</strong>